-Students who are candidates for the International Baccalaureate Diploma are required to complete Theory of Knowledge.
-Part II of this course is taken in the fall of the student's senior year.
-Students learn to better understand themselves as "knowers" by exploring the various methods they use to "know" the truth of a given thought, feeling, or belief.
+Prerequisite(s): IB Theory of Knowledge 11 (B average recommended) and an overall GPA of 3.0 thought, feeling, or belief.
 This exploration also involves how various "ways of knowing" are applied to all of the areas of knowledge in the IB curriculum: mathematics, natural science, human science, history, art, and ethics.
 Through the study of eastern and western philosophies, logic and reason, intuition, and faith, students explore various belief systems, both personal and global, in an attempt to determine their "truth."
 To accomplish this, students read selected texts, write about their findings, and discuss, in great detail, their own thoughts on course topics.
 Students must complete an internal assessment in the form of a presentation and an external assessment in the form of a 1,200-1,600 word essay that addresses one of the prescribed titles.
 The course requires college-level performance and work habits.
-Summer Assignment: REQUIRED
+Summer Assignment: REQUIRED // IB Assessments: REQUIRED